Real American Halloween

 I looked forward to Halloween because it is such a huge event in America.
 So today, I'm going to share what I did.

-Starting from the embassy of Portugal, we knocked on the doors of almost 30 embassies.
-Some embassies welcomed us by wearing their traditional clothes or costumes, like the pictures below.
+Starting from the Embassy of Portugal, we knocked on the doors of almost 30 embassies.
+Some embassies welcomed us by wearing their traditional clothes or costumes.
 Other embassies placed candy baskets outside.

 After visiting a few more embassies, most of the students were tired, so they went back to the school.
 I decided to go to the Embassy of Finland with my friends from Finland and Guatemala.
 When we arrived, Santa Claus greeted us with deer bells.
 Our picture was actually posted on the Finland Embassy’s Instagram page!